nkoehring/vue-storefront/packages/core/docs/.vuepress/plugins/announcements/README.md

 | activeFrom | required, no default | DateTime, Announcement will not be shown before this date |
 | activeTill | required, no default | DateTime, Announcement will not be shown after this date  |
 | actions    | optional             | List of { title, href } |

+## TODO

+`vuepress-announcements` is in a very early stage.
+It lacks features like themeability and doesn't handle page changes in a good way.
+An option to show global instead of per-page announcements might be desirable as well.